 1. Passengers' confidence in biometric identification is growing; in the past year, 46% of travelers used biometrics at airports, up from 34% in 2022.
 Furthermore, 75% of travelers favor biometric information over boarding passes and conventional passports.
 Future Travels

 2. According to SITA's '2023 IT Insights' report, 86% of airlines are working with innovation partners to progress computer vision, artificial intelligence, and machine learning.
-Of them, 47% intend to do so by the end of 2026, and 39% have already put these solutions into practice.
+Of them, 47% intend to do so by the end of 2026, and 39% have already implemented these solutions.
 Future Travels

 3. Similarly, 51% of airports plan to implement AI and ML by 2026, compared to 16% that do so already.
 Future Travels